Table of Contents

-The following parameters can be used with both of the shortcodes mentioned above.
+The following parameters can be used with frm-edit-entry-link and the editlink shortcode.

 - id – The ID of the entry to edit (not required for editlink).
 This ID can be found by going into your form and clicking on "Entries".
 The furthest left column typically contains the entry IDs.
 If you are inserting this link directly on a post page that was created by Formidable, you can use id="current" to dynamically get the ID of the entry from the post being viewed.

 - page_id – The ID of the page where the form is published.
 You can find the ID of a page by going into edit the page and looking in the address bar as shown below.
 If the page_id is not specified, this defaults to the current page ID.

-- label – Change the text of the edit link (by default, it is Edit).
+- label – Change the text of the edit link which is "Edit" by default.
 Use label=0 to remove any HTML from the front-end link.
 Usage: [frm-entry-edit-link id=x label="Edit" page_id=y]

-- class – If you are using the label parameter, you can add an HTML class to the edit link to add styling. [frm-entry-edit-link id=x label="Edit" class="my_edit_class" page_id=2]
+- class – If you are using the label parameter, you can add an HTML class to the edit link to add styling.
+Usage: [frm-entry-edit-link id=x label="Edit" class="my_edit_class" page_id=y]

-- form_id (not for [editlink]) – The ID of the form the entry comes from.
-Including this parameter will cut out a little processing time. [frm-entry-edit-link id=x label="Edit" form_id=y page_id=2]
+- form_id (not for editlink) – The ID of the form which holds the entry to edit.
+Including this parameter will slightly decrease processing time.
+Usage: [frm-entry-edit-link id=x label="Edit" form_id=y page_id=y]

-- location (for [editlink] only) – By default, the edit link sends the user to the back-end of the entry to edit.
+- location (for editlink only) – By default, the edit link sends the user to the back-end of the entry to edit.
 If you would like to send the user to the front-end of the entry, include location=”front”.
 Usage: [editlink location="front" label="Edit" page_id=2]

 [frm-entry-edit-link id=x label="Edit" cancel="Cancel" prefix="frm_container_"] <div id="frm_container_[id]"> Content here </div>

 - cancel – If using the prefix parameter, you can change the label on the cancel link.
-By default, the link will say “Cancel”.
-Example: [frm-entry-edit-link id=x label="Edit" cancel="Cancel" prefix="frm_container_"]
+By default, the link will say "Cancel".
+Usage: [frm-entry-edit-link id=x label="Edit" cancel="Cancel" prefix="frm_container_"]

 echo FrmProEntriesController::entry_edit_link(array('id' => x, 'label' => 'Edit', 'page_id' => y));

-Replace ‘x’ with the ID of the entry to edit and replace ‘y’ with the ID of the page the form resides on.
+Replace 'x' with the ID of the entry to edit and replace 'y' with the ID of the page where the form is published.